tan00001/CSharpToTypeScript/README.md

 3. Support generic types.
 For generating React Hook Form resolvers and React + Bootstrap forms, generic types with specific type parameters are supported.
 4. Utilization of C# attributes in TypeScript data validation, variable names, label text, error messages, displayed texts for enumerated values, etc.
 5. Customizable column count in generated TypeScript XML forms.
+6. Process `CustomValidationAttribute`.
+The TypeScript generated for `CustomValidationAttribute` contains commented C# source code and still needs to be updated manually.
+Code in a `region` marked as `CSharpyToTypeScript` is convertded into TypeScript, although manual editing may still be needed.

 Start with the C# class